StefanOltmann/gradle-git-versioning-plugin/README.md

 2. The current day of the year
 3. The minute of day divided by 1.5

-One day has 1440 which is greater than 999.
+### Discussion

-But if you divide it by 1.5 the maximum value becomes 960.
+One day has 1440 which is greater than 999, but if you divide it by 1.5 the maximum value becomes 960.

 So this system works until the end of 2999-12-31 which equals to version `999.365.960`.
 This should give me some time to come up with a better system. ;)